marcomusso/exasteel/README.md

     - [intro.js](http://usablica.github.io/intro.js/) v0.9.0
     - [Bootstrap Toggle](http://www.bootstraptoggle.com/) v2.2.0

-- Additional Perl modules
+- Additional Perl modules (optional)
     - IO:Socket (1.36)
     - MIME::Lite (3.030)
     - EV (4.18)

 - Other software needed
-    - pod2html to generate API docs from source (see script/generate_api_docs.sh)
+    - `pod2html` to generate API docs from source (see `script/generate_api_docs.sh`)
-    - git-cache-meta to handle permission in a git repo
+    - `git-cache-meta` to handle permission in a git repo

 ## Database

-See script/dbinit.js for a (very) basic model/collections description.
+See `script/dbinit.js` for a (very) basic model/collections description.
 Create a new database and its collections in mongo by giving this command:

     mongo <scripts/dbinit.js